themodernlife/themodernlife.github.io/_posts/2014-01-02-making-local-hadoop-more-like-emr.md

 categories: emr hadoop
 ---

 At [MediaMath][mediamath] we're big users of Elastic MapReduce.
-EMR's incredible flexibilty makes it a great fit for our analytics jobs.
+EMR's incredible flexibility makes it a great fit for our analytics jobs.

-An extermely important best practice for any analytics project is to ensure your local dev and test environments match your production environment as much as possible.
-This eliminates the nasty surprise of launching a job that takes hours only to disocver that it fails late into the run due to some unmet dependency or config mistake.
+An extremely important best practice for any analytics project is to ensure your local dev and test environments match your production environment as much as possible.
+This eliminates the nasty surprise of launching a job that takes hours only to discover that it fails late into the run due to some unmet dependency or config mistake.
 Failing to invest time in the dev/test phase is a surefire way to blow big $$.

 Lately I've been investigating some configuration settings you can make to your local Hadoop to bring it inline with what you'll find when you run a job on an EMR cluster.
 This is especially important to us since we use S3 as a sort of centralized filesystem and EMR is designed to work wonderfully with S3.
-Specificaly:
+Specifically:

-- Using s3:// URIs everwhere instead of s3n:// URIs
+- Using s3:// URIs everywhere instead of s3n:// URIs
 - Embedding AWS access keys
 - Supporting transparent LZO compression